-Hypothetical 4: MotorCo is a global auto manufacturer headquartered in Chicago.
+Hypothetical 3: MotorCo is a publicly traded company and auto manufacturer headquartered in Chicago.
 Recently, MotorCo participated in an RFP from an Asian-based airline to supply vehicles for use in the airline's ground operations at airports around the world.
 The airline's majority shareholder is the Asian country's Ministry of Transportation, which appoints a majority of the airline's board of directors.
 During a meeting at a hotel cocktail lounge in the Asian country between MotorCo's Senior Vice President of Sales for the Asia-Pacific Region and the airline's Chief Procurement Officer ("CPO"), the CPO tells the VP that he generally looks favorably on "additional consideration" in contract awards and writes the figure "100K" on a cocktail napkin, which he slides over to the VP's end of the table.
 MotorCo remits \$100,000 to an account specified by the CPO and wins the contract.

 Analysis: The CPO would likely be liable under FEPA as the employee of an "instrumentality" of a foreign government, which falls within the statute's definition of a "foreign official."
 In the FCPA context, whether an entity qualifies as an instrumentality of a foreign government involves a fact-specific analysis of the entity's ownership, control, status, and function.
-Because the airline in this case is majority-owned by the info-us@transparency.org us.transparency.org Twitter: @TransparencyUSA

-Asian government, and the government controls the airline's management through its majority representation on its board, the airline would probably be deemed an instrumentality of the country's government under FEPA.
+Because the airline in this case is majority-owned by the Asian government, and the government controls the airline's management through its majority representation on its board, the airline would probably be deemed an instrumentality of the country's government under FEPA.

-Transparency International U.S. Office c/o Open Gov Hub 1100 13th St NW, Suite 800 Washington, DC 20005
+Transparency International U.S. c/o Open Gov Hub 1100 13th St NW, Suite 800 Washington, DC 20005 info-us@transparency.org us.transparency.org Twitter: @TransparencyUSA